SAT and TOEFL: What You Need to Know About Each Test

 D) Lines 68-74 ("I walked... gleam")

-Writing questions ask you to be an editor.
-They'll ask whether or not a word, detail, or organization scheme is correct, and, if not, it asks you to choose a better option.
-You'll basically work to improve the grammar, punctuation, style, and structure of a paragraph.
+This section also tests your knowledge of English grammar, punctuation, and sentence structure.
+It also asks about the organization of ideas and paragraph structure.
+Certain questions will ask whether or not a word, detail, or organization scheme is correct, and, if not, it asks you to choose a better option.
+You'll basically work to improve the grammar, punctuation, style, and structure of a passage.

 body_calculator-8.jpg

-The math sections are where the SAT completely diverges from the TOEFL.
+The math section is where the SAT completely diverges from the TOEFL.
 These sections are meant to ensure that students have the conceptual and problem solving skills to do well in college.

-Most of the questions are based on algebra, but there are a few that incorporate geometry, trigonometry, and complex numbers.
+Most of the questions are based on algebra, but there are some that incorporate geometry, trigonometry, and complex numbers.
 International students often have an easier time on the math sections since they don't have as much emphasis on advanced English language skills.
+You'll be able to use a calculator for all math questions.

-The redesigned SAT, however, incorporates several word problems.
-Some reading comprehension, therefore, is still important on the math section, as you can see in this sample SAT word problem:
+SAT Math also incorporates several word problems.
+Some reading comprehension, therefore, is still important on the math section, as you can see in this sample SAT Math word problem:

 A musician has a new song available for downloading or streaming.
 The musician earns $0.09 each time the song is downloaded and $0.002 each time the song is streamed.
 Which of the following expressions represents the amount, in dollars, that the musician earns if the song is downloaded d times and streamed s times.